-Prep 4 prize winners are nominated and chosen by the teachers.
+There are some Prep 4 prize winners who are nominated and chosen by the teachers.
 Pupils who have won a prize are notified in advance by letter.
-The letter contains a book token which should be used to purchase a book or books which should then be b0rought back to school for inscribing and presentation at Celebration & Prizegiving.
+The letter contains a book token which should be used to purchase a book or books which should then be brought back to school for inscribing and presentation at Celebration & Prizegiving.

 It is a particularly special occasion for Prep 4 and their parents as they prepare to leave the Prep School.
-All the pupils in Prep 4 will be presented with their Records of Achievement and a Leavers' Bible.
+All the pupils in Prep 4 will be presented with their Leavers' Bible.